trovu/trovu/docs/shortcuts/userscripts.md

 ## fill-and-submit

-Userscript for auto-filling and submitting forms on target websites.
-This may help when queries cannot passed by URL.
+Userscript for autofilling and submitting forms on target websites.
+This may help when queries cannot be passed by URL.
 Then one can define inputs by their CSS selectors that shall be filled with URL-passed arguments once the destination website is loaded, and a form button that shall be clicked automatically by Javascript.

 ### For users